Online users need to do better when it comes to creating strong passwords for online accounts, according to a recent Google security survey.

 Don’t Reuse Passwords

 As the Google survey found, online users reuse passwords because it makes their lives simpler.
-However, reusing passwords also makes it simpler for criminals to hack users’ accounts.
+However, reusing passwords also makes it simpler for cyber criminals to hack users’ accounts.
 A criminal only needs to know one password in order to access multiple accounts from Facebook to online banking.

 Using Strong Passwords